lyndon025/playtested/src/content/article/2023-06-26-use-the-power-of-candy-crush-matching-to-combat-monsters-first-impressions---bright-reapp.md

 ---
-title: "Use the power of candy crush matching to combat monsters| First Impressions - Bright Reappear"
+author: lyndonguitar
+category: Review
-description: "Bright Reappear is an intriguing fusion of the popular Candy Crush match-three puzzle system and retro-style turn-based RPG gameplay.
-While these both addicting genres have rarely been combined in the past, this game brings its own unique twists to the table."
+description: Bright Reappear is an intriguing fusion of the popular Candy Crush match-three puzzle system and retro-style turn-based RPG gameplay.
+While these both addicting genres have rarely been combined in the past, this game brings its own unique twists to the table.
+featured: false
 pubDate: 2023-06-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "bright-reappear"]
+tags:
-featured: false
+- taptap
+- bright-reappear
-thumb: ""
+thumb: ''
+title: Use the power of candy crush matching to combat monsters| First Impressions
+  - Bright Reappear
 ---

 Bright Reappear is an intriguing fusion of the popular Candy Crush match-three puzzle system and retro-style turn-based RPG gameplay.
 While these both addicting genres have rarely been combined in the past, this game brings its own unique twists to the table.